North American community members: How to become an elected member of NAASC:

 The ECSS member selection was the most democratic process.
 As I started working with the ECSS, it has not only enhanced the networking opportunity, but also provides a good idea how an organization work.
 I will highly recommend ECSs consider this opportunity.

-— Arif Ashraf, current ECS member
+— Arif Ashraf, past ECS member

 The NAASC is the most community-driven and community-oriented organization out there.
 Joanna is the highlight here, extremely supportive and truly committed with DEIB.

-— Luis deLuna, current ECS member
+— Luis deLuna, past ECS member

 Footnotes

-(1) Current Working Groups & Subcommittees
+(1) Working Groups & Subcommittees (subject to change based on NAASC member interest)

 1. WG1: Financial Sustainability & Membership- develop the membership model started in 2023 for NAASC financial sustainability & community engagement; other sustainability considerations.

-3. WG4: ISS/DEIB workshops- Inclusivity Scholars Subcommittee (co-chaired currently by Cris Argueso and Ment Ayalew)- supports initiatives for members of under-represented groups in US STEM, primarily via the Inclusivity Scholars Cohort Program for ICAR; also develops Diversity, Equity, Inclusion, and Belonging workshops for ICAR.
+2. WG4: ISS/DEIB workshops- Inclusivity Scholars Subcommittee (co-chaired currently by Cris Argueso and Ment Ayalew)- supports initiatives for members of under-represented groups in US STEM, primarily via the Inclusivity Scholars Cohort Program for ICAR; also develops Diversity, Equity, Inclusion, and Belonging workshops for ICAR.

-5. WG6: Fundamental Biology- develop activities to ensure that funding agencies and others understand the value and impact of fundamental plant biology
+3. WG6: Fundamental Biology- develop activities to ensure that funding agencies and others understand the value and impact of fundamental plant biology

-6. WG7: ECSS- Early Career Scholars Subcommittee (co-chaired currently by Dior Kelley and Glen Uhrig)- provides representation ECS to NAASC, provide a forum to address issues specific to ECS
+4. WG7: ECSS- Early Career Scholars Subcommittee (co-chaired currently by Dior Kelley and Glen Uhrig)- provides representation ECS to NAASC, provide a forum to address issues specific to ECS

-8. WG9: NAASC Awards- described in Footnote (2)- annually: help solicit nominations, refine rubrics, select awardees.
+5. WG9: NAASC Awards- described in Footnote (2)- annually: help solicit nominations, refine rubrics, select awardees.
 2023 is the first award cycle; awardees will be selected ~early November.
 Members elected this term can help with the award selection process.
 Awardees will be invited to speak at ICAR 2024.

 1. NAASC Arabidopsis Community Lifetime Achievement Award (two awards)